SiroDiaz/Base62/README.md

 # Base62

-Base62 encoder and decorder aso for big numbers.
+Base62 encoder and decorder also for big numbers.
 Useful to short database numeric ids in URLs.

 ## requirements